Women in the High-Energy Universe: Belinda Wilkes

 Belinda Wilkes is a senior astrophysicist at the Smithsonian Astrophysical Observatory who specializes in the study of supermassive black holes in the centers of galaxies.
-She is also the Assistant Director for the Chandra X-ray Center.
+She is also the Director for the Chandra X-ray Center.

 How did I get interested in astronomy and science?
 I was always good at math, since primary school, and this broadened into being good at physics once in middle and high school.
 I became interested in astronomy during my “A level” physics course (last two years of high school in the UK).
 I am not sure what triggered it, perhaps reading New Scientist articles or studying Kepler's laws as part of the course.
 I also read Hoyle's "The Nature of the Universe" about continuous creation, and was fascinated.
 I then decided to include astronomy in my undergraduate courses and made university applications accordingly.
 Once there, I continued to love the application of physics to astronomy and continued on to a PhD in astronomy.

 I didn’t really have specific experiences or events that led to my current career.
 However, my high school physics teacher was very good, and my father was a mechanical engineer.
 I am sure both facts had an influence, but neither had any particular knowledge of astronomy.
 Each step I took was a clear choice at the time: going to graduate school, going to the US on a 2-year post-doctoral fellowship, coming to the Smithsonian Astrophysical Observatory when I was offered a job (which is when I moved from optical to X-ray astronomy -- by chance really), and staying here when I had continued opportunities to do so.